Noboxxx/workspace_loader/README.md

 I made this as a practice to create a tool from coding to sharing.
 I know it's a basic tool but I really would like to improve it so feel free to ask for improvements and bug fixes!
 I would like to make it as close from the maya philosophy about workspaces as possible.

+## License
+This project and source are released under the MIT License.
+Do what ever with it.

 ## Install
 Put the repo **workspace_loader** somewhere where maya can see it, then run this: